-The vehicle needs service more often when used to tow trailers.
-See Maintenance Schedule $\Rightarrow$ 314.
+A vehicle used to tow trailers requires service more often.
+See Maintenance Schedule ⇒ 322.
 It is especially important to check the engine oil, axle lubricant, belts, cooling system, and brake system before and during each trip.

 Check periodically that all nuts and bolts on the trailer hitch are tight.